 Mass Customization Expert and Consultant

 There has been much written about mass customization as a high-level business strategy but far less written about actually implementing mass customization within a manufacturing company.
+Dave wrote the book Mass Customization: an Enterprise-Wide Strategy focused on the manufacturing side of mass customization and in the process of writing The A La Carte Customer® with a products and services focus, highlighting his signature consulting services.

 Some would suggest that you merely need to purchase product configurator software and, voilà, you’re in the mass customization business.
 Hogwash!